Working holiday visa: Israel

 Citizens of Australia, Austria, the Czech Republic, Germany, Japan, New Zealand, South Korea and Taiwan between the ages of 18 and 30 can apply for a 1-year Israeli working holiday visa in the State of Israel.

 Japan

 Japanese working holiday visa issued on a French passport in 2004.

-Japan initiated its working holiday programmes with Australia, New Zealand, Canada, South Korea, France, Germany, the United Kingdom, Ireland, Denmark, Taiwan, Hong Kong, Norway, Portugal, Poland, Slovakia, Austria, Hungary, Spain, Argentina, Chile, Iceland, the Czech Republic, Lithuania, Sweden, Estonia, the Netherlands, Uruguay, Finland, Latvia, Italy, Israel, Malta, Luxembourg and Peru.
+Japan initiated working holiday programs with Australia, New Zealand, Canada, South Korea, France, Germany, the United Kingdom, Ireland, Denmark, Taiwan, Hong Kong, Norway, Portugal, Poland, Slovakia, Austria, Hungary, Spain, Argentina, Chile, Iceland, the Czech Republic, Lithuania, Sweden, Estonia, the Netherlands, Uruguay, Finland, Latvia, Italy, Israel, Malta, Luxembourg and Peru.

-Japan's Working Holiday Programmes are designed to foster young people with global perspective and enhance friendly relationship between Japan and partner countries/regions by providing opportunities for the young people to deepen their understanding about partner countries/regions.
+Japan's Working Holiday Programmes are designed to foster young people's global perspectives and enhance friendly relations between Japan and partner countries/regions by providing opportunities for them to deepen their understanding of those countries/regions.

-Japan's Working Holiday participants are allowed to work for a certain period of their stay in order to cover the cost of travel funds to travel and stay in partner countries/regions.
+Japan's Working Holiday participants are allowed to work for a certain period of their stay to cover the cost of travel and lodging in partner countries/regions.